This guide walks you through the process of building an application the Apache Geode data management system.

 You can run the application from the command line with Gradle or Maven.
 You can also build a single executable JAR file that contains all the necessary dependencies, classes, and resources and run that.
 Building an executable jar makes it easy to ship, version, and deploy the service as an application throughout the development lifecycle, across different environments, and so forth.

-You should see something like this (with other stuff like queries as well):
+You should see something like this (with other content, such as queries):

 Summary